-Football Practice: Attack Centrally When Midfield Marked - Opposed (1054a)
+Attack Centrally If Midfield Marked | Opposed (54-P1)

-Central player must perform Go & Show movements to find space
+Central player must perform Go & Show movements to find space.

 Q = How do outside players know where the space can be created?

-More advanced coaches could develop this so that players could switch groups during practice, encouraging effective communication.
+More advanced coaches could develop this so that players switch groups during practice, encouraging effective communication.
 Try to develop individual players technical ability in this quite concentrated practice, with movement and passing the main focus.

-SPACE: This practice is all about space and so you as the coach must encourage players to use feints, and use 1 or 2 touches to play around
+SPACE: This practice is all about space and so you, as the coach, must encourage players to use feints, and use 1 or 2 touches to play around

 TIME: Work 2 DFs for 2 minutes to develop the press in addition to possession technique.
-Challenge how many times in 2 minutes can possession be regained
+Challenge how many times in 2 minutes can possession be regained.

 EQUIPMENT: Simple flat discs if possible with balls and bibs.
 Could add flat disc to central of area, splitting area into 4 in which central player must use to combine in each area?

 PLAYER: Work with the numbers you have, i.e. 6 v 3 or other.
 Try to relate this to positions in the pitch. e.g. Number 10 combining in attacking third.